 Creating a learn/work environment requires both a logical (science and reason) and emotional (imagination and intuition) approach.
 The first can in potential also be done by a computer, the second can by definition only be done by a human being.

-The rule of balancing the logical mind with the emotional heart.
-The left-brain logic with the right-brain desire to create environments that are both inspirational and functional but also in control and efficient for a better society and a more equitable future.
+It’s time for an aligned and new approach that adopts more free-thinking.
 A learn/work environment is more than a collection of ‘workplaces’.
 It is all about ‘places that work’ for you the user; inspiring environments that generate energy, where people meet, collaborate and exchange knowledge and information.
-The success does however not only depend on a smart design but also on the proper use of the environment, the right attitude and the behavior and culture of the employees and employers.
+A place where they experience a sense of belonging.
+In short: Places that Matter.

-The ‘E’ of real estate podcast is a community for the discovery journey about an integrated learn/work environment ecosystem to add value since adding value is the key to any success.
+The ‘E’ of real estate podcast is a community for the discovery journey about an integrated learn/work environment ecosystem to add value since adding relevant value is the key to any success.

 “If you change the environment, you change the people.”